 Must a laboratory analyze both bacteria and fungi to participate?

-Upon enrollment in EMPAT Culture, a participant can elect which organism they wish to analyze, or both.
-Additionally, laboratories are welcome to enroll in EMPAT Direct Exam.
+Upon enrollment in the EMPAT Culture Program, participants can elect which organisms they wish to analyze; bacteria, fungi, or both.
+Additionally, laboratories are welcome to enroll in the EMPAT Direct Exam Program.

 What types of samples are used in the program?

 Participants in the EMPAT Culture Program analyze pure cultures of fungi and bacteria.
 Participants in the EMPAT Direct Exam Program identify labeled airborne particulates in 20 digital images each round.

 How many samples are included in each round?

 Direct Exam round notification emails will be sent to participants two weeks prior to the round open date.
 Participants will have 24-hour access to the images through the PAT Portal for one week beginning on the round open date.
 Participants will have 60 minutes to complete the exam once started.